 No Kevin-Prince Boateng (retired), no Sulley Muntari (recovering from injury/left behind), no Michael Essien (perpetually injured, pulled out), no Jordan Ayew (excluded for “footballing reasons”), no Andre Ayew (failed to turn up for a medical assessment), no compelling replacement for veteran goalkeeper Richard Kingson, and a captain, Asamoah Gyan, who, at the ripe age of 27, is still scoring buckets of goals, but in the UAE Pro-League.
 Yet many voices, presumably on reflex, have been adamant that the Black Stars are the team to beat at this year’s Africa Cup of Nations.

 He has the reputation of being one of the most sophisticated soccer minds around.
 He’s a philosopher, a sports psychologist, a leader, and so much more.
 But of all of his special gifts, what stands out the most — aside from his uncanny, Houdini-like ability to escape from precarious situations — is his psychic ability.

 It’s that time again.
-That moment when there are stories to tell about my favorite country-within-a-country, Africa.
-It’s that time to delve into narratives that don’t involve warfare, starvation, Sally Struthers, Bono, Madagascar or Madagascar II: Escape to Africa, Madonna adopting Malawi, or any other variation of mega-celebrity adoption, or as I call it, Afrodoption.
+It’s that moment to share stories about my favorite country-within-a-country, Africa.
+It’s that time to delve into narratives that don’t involve warfare, starvation, Sally Struthers, Bono, Madagascar or Madagascar II: Escape to Africa, Madonna adopting Malawi, or any other variation of mega-celebrity adoption, or, as I call it, Afrodoption.
 I know, contain yourself.

 But I digress.